re-js/babel-plugin-jsx-wrapper/README.md

 {
   "plugins": [
     ["jsx-wrapper", {
-      "decorator": "mobx" // by default "realar"
+      "decorator": "mobx" // or "remini", by default "realar" }]
-    }]
   ]
 }